ONLINE LECTURES

 Tickets £5 per lecture

-Tickets may be booked online by selecting ‘BOOK NOW’, by post or by bank transfer.
+Tickets may be booked online by selecting ‘BOOK NOW’, by post or (if in the UK) by bank transfer.

 If booking by post or by by bank transfer, please follow the instructions given here.